 PS162 : Physics I - This is an introductory calculus-based course in classical mechanics.
 The course covers: One-, two- and three-dimensional kinematics; Newton's laws and Newtonian dynamics with applications; work, energy and conservation of energy; systems of particles; collisions; rotation of a rigid body; rigid body dynamics.
 The course includes 13 two-hour labs designed to reinforce, in a tangible way, the material covered in the lectures.
-Pre-requisite: MS120 or MS150 taken concurrently.
+Pre-requisite: MS150 must be completed, and MS160 taken concurrently (or permission of instructor).
 Rec.
 3, Lab.
 2, Cr.
 4.